1. Home

 • The unit will reboot into the desktop environment.

-The CM4 module has a hardcoded boot order of eMMC > M.2 > USB.
-This can be problematic if the image on the eMMC or m.2 becomes corrupted or needs to be erased for other reasons.
+The CM4 module has a hardcoded boot order of eMMC > SATA M.2 > USB.
+This can be problematic if the image on the eMMC or SATA M.2 becomes corrupted or needs to be erased for other reasons.
 The simple solution is to erase the boot partition.
 This can be done one of two ways.

 Wiping eMMC using another computer

-Note that this method can only by used to wipe eMMC storage, not M.2
+Note that this method can only by used to wipe eMMC storage, not a SATA M.2

 • Remove the 3 M3x4mm screws from the bottom of the system.